gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 ```

-## 🎉 End result
+## 🎉 Result
-We're finally there.
-After a lot of steps and potentially dodgy hacks, we've provided a library that will automagically configure Docker images and containers within a Jest Puppeteer setup.
+After a lot of steps and potentially dodgy hacks, we've provided a library that will automagically configure Docker images and containers from JavaScript to be used with Jest Puppeteer.

+You can check out [jest-puppeteer-docker](https://github.com/gidztech/jest-puppeteer-docker) for the full code.
+If you're interested in contributing, perhaps you know better ways of doing things and are completely horrified by my implementaton, do feel free to [create an issue](https://github.com/gidztech/jest-puppeteer-docker/issues/new).

 <img src="/img/blog/docker-in-js/example.png" alt="Example" />